Yukinao520/Ability-Weapon/README.md

 This mod is going to be very many vulnerabilities and flawed.
-Don't expect me to do well. ~~Buddy, I'm just bored~~ I don't have the extra energy and time to fix the various problems with the **Mcreator** itself, this mod is just to realize the idea of friends
+Don't expect me to do well. ~~Buddy, I'm just bored~~ I don't have the extra energy or time to fix the various hard to fix or even unfixable problems that **McCreator** itself comes with, and this mod was initially just a realization of an idea my friend and I had

 # About Mod
 **This mod includes but is not limited to:**